Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/requirements/system-requirements.md

 ## Node Storage Requirements

 EigenDA nodes **must** provision high-performance SSD storage in order to keep up with network storage and retrieval tasks.
+Enterprise grade SSDs are recommended, such as `PCIe 4.0 x4 M.2/U.2 NVMe`.

-Failure to maintain adequate performance will result in unacceptable validation latency and [automatic ejection](./protocol-SLA/).
+Failure to maintain adequate
+performance will result in unacceptable validation latency and [automatic ejection](./protocol-SLA/).

 The following table summarizes required storage capacity based on TQS: